devopsdays/devopsdays-web/content/events/2021-zurich/program/courtney-heba.md

 ### Workshop

-Last year we implemented first Mob Programming pilot at Delta’s Dojo, a technique used to write software code utilizing 4-5 team members instead of a single programmer which reduces costs by 9% per deployment.
-The pilot’s success has led this practice to be mainstream.
-Areas of focus for our introduction of this technique: o Agility Coaching with Mobs
+Two years ago, we implemented the first Mob Programming pilot at Delta’s Dojo, an 8 week immersive experience for IT teams.
+Mob Programming is a technique used to write software code utilizing 4-5 team members instead of a single programmer which reduces costs by 9% per deployment.
+The pilot’s success has led this practice to be mainstream at Delta.
+For the DevOps Days Zurich workshop, we will give a 20 minute introduction into "what is mob programming, benefits, and best practices to doing it."
+My co-facilitator will then introduce a scenario for which we will have participants mob a written story that satisfies given requirements .
+The workshop portion will take 70 mins and we will ask participants to switch drivers every 5 minutes.
+There will be 4-6 people per mob, that way every person has a chance to "drive" at least twice.
+We will take the final 10 mins to retro, allowing each team to articulate one thing that they would continue to do and one thing they would not do again.
-Instead of using traditional techniques, teams have learned to disseminate knowledge by mobbing through refinement sessions, enabling the most experienced developer to pass on their knowledge of a particular system to the entire team. o Spreading innersource with Mobs
-Innersourcing can be difficult, especially bringing in new contributors, mobbing has helped us make this process easier.
-New contributors get to work with trusted contributors during our mobbing sessions to gain better understanding of the projects and get themselves up and running. o Design first approach with Mobs
-In general, "API Design First" is about closing the feedback loop substantially.
-We now use mobbing to bring all the necessary stakeholders together to collaborate on the design to improve this feedback loop.